firasmj/phstore/README.md

 https://phstore1.netlify.app/

-the project need more cleaning for some unused components
+the project needs more cleaning for some unused components